-- 5. Tick the checkboxes under the "member" heading of the hard disks you wish to use to create a RAID. - 6.
-Specify a stripe size 64K is the default setting. - 7.
+- 1. On the RAID List screen, click New. - On the RAID Configuration screen, set the RAID storage space as JBOD, RAID 0, RAID 1, RAID 5, RAID 6, or RAID 10- see Appendix C: RAID Basics for a detailed description of each. - 3.
+Tick the checkboxes under the "member" heading of the hard disks you wish to use to create a RAID. - 4.
+Specify a stripe size -64K is the default setting. - 5.
 Specify the percentage allocated for user data.
-The remaining space will be made available for target USB, iSCSI target. - 8.
+The remaining space will be made available for target USB. - 6.
 Press Apply to build the RAID storage volume.

-With a RAID 1, RAID 5, or RAID 6 volume, you can also add a spare disk after the RAID is created.
+With a RAID 1, RAID 5 or RAID 6 volume, you can also add a spare disk after the RAID is created.
 See Chapter 7: Tips and Tricks > Adding a Spare Disk for details.